 If you've been having skin problems, one thing to consider is your skincare regimen.
 You might be over-cleansing your skin.

-While you should wash your face every night to get rid of that dirt and those free radicals that can clog pores, you should be careful of over-cleansing skin so that it feels taut and tight.
-Skin that feels taut and tight after cleansing is a clear sign that you may be over-cleansing or using too harsh a cleanser for your skin type.
+While you should wash your face every night to get rid of that dirt that can clog pores, you should be careful of over-cleansing skin so that it feels taut and tight.
+Skin that feels taut and tight after cleansing is a potential sign that you may be over-cleansing or using too harsh a cleanser for your skin type.

-Some effects of over-cleansing include:
+Some potential effects of over-cleansing include:

 The key here is balance.
 You want your skin to feel "dewy."
-Taut and tight is bad, dewy and moisturized is good.
+Taut and tight is bad; dewy and moisturized is good.